iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

     :alt: the gee window with the inspector tab active, showing a list of pixel values for a given location

 |br| By default, the **Inspector** tool displays the values in each band as a list, but you can toggle to view a bar
-chart by clicking the chart icon (red outline above):
+chart by clicking the chart icon (red outline in the above screenshot):

 .. image:: ../../../img/egm702/week3/inspector_chart.png
     :width: 720